kus001/Portfolio-Site/README.md

 This is my personal portfolio website designed to showcase my hardware engineering, PCB design, and software projects.
 Built with React, Tailwind CSS, and Vite, it uses a clean windowed layout where you click through the navbar to switch between sections like my projects, about me, experience, and contact info.

-The reason I chose to make a personal website for Hackclub Horizons was that I had a lot of projects made, but no real way to show them.
+The reason I chose to make a personal website for [Hack Club](https://horizons.hackclub.com/app?noanimate) Horizons was that I had a lot of projects made, but no real way to show them.
 That was the reason why I decided to make a portfolio website

 For context, I had very little experience in web dev, which was mainly done during my grade 10 CS course (mainly p5.js, and some basic HTML/CSS/JS).
 So, to understand and learn how these frameworks worked, I followed a tutorial.
 The particular tutorial I followed was from [PedroTech](https://www.youtube.com/watch?v=cIYdiRDFWQw).